matt-FFFFFF/azapi-best-practices/content/docs/chapter01/provider.md

 Finally, the audience is a list of strings that identify the intended recipients of the token.
 For Azure, this should always be `["api://AzureADTokenExchange"]`.

-If you are using Azure DevOps, you will configure the federated credential using a service connection.
-The process is documented

 Using Workload Identity Federation is a game-changer for secure authentication in CI/CD pipelines.
 It works with most CI/CD systems:

 - [Azure DevOps](https://learn.microsoft.com/azure/devops/pipelines/release/configure-workload-identity?view=azure-devops&tabs=managed-identity)